LoveBloodAndDiamonds/zed-editor-config/README.md

 # Zed Editor Config 🚀

-Configuration for Zed editor to work with Python.
+Configuration for Zed editor to work with Python and Golang.

 ## Font
 Download JetBrains Mono: